The False Claim Act in Healthcare: Facility Guide and FAQ

 If you’re suspicious of any fraudulent activity, you can file a complaint through the Office of Inspector General (OIG) for the Department of Health and Human Services.
 The OIG investigates many different types of complaints related to fraud and abuse in healthcare.

-Remember that the False Claims Act holds provisions that both protect and financially incentivize individuals to report on fraudulent activity.
+Remember that the False Claims Act has provisions that both protect and financially incentivize individuals to report on fraudulent activity.
 So filing a complaint is a necessary and beneficial step for you and all other affected parties.